We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 Fix iPhone Unable to Complete Data Transfer - No Data Loss

-No matter what causes the data transfer on iPhone 14 issue, FoneGeek iOS System Recovery will fix it effortlessly.
-It's a powerful and secure all-in-one iOS system repair software that's able to fully fix any iPhone system issue.
-It does that with a very high success rate and without leading to data loss either.
-Moreover, FoneGeek's user interface is really simple making it easy to operate for all users.
-The software equally works with every iOS version (iOS 6 to iOS 16).
-It's also compatible with all iPhone and iPad models, and even iPod Touch.
-Check more features here:
+No matter the cause of the data transfer issue on your iPhone 16/15, FoneGeek iOS System Recovery can fix it effortlessly.
+This powerful and secure iOS repair tool resolves any iPhone system problem with a high success rate and without data loss.
+The user-friendly interface makes it easy for everyone to use.
+It works with all iOS versions (even iOS 18/17) and is compatible with all iPhone models.
+Check out more features here:

-• Resolve any iPhone and iPad issues with 98% success rate.
+• Resolve any iPhone and iPad issues with a 99% success rate.

 • Downgrade iPhone iOS or upgrade it to the latest version.

-• All iOS versions (iOS 6 to iOS 16) and all iPhone/iPad models are supported.
+• All iOS versions (iOS 18) and all iPhone/iPad models are supported.

-• Windows and Mac's computers are both supported.
+• Windows and Mac computers are both supported.

 Steps to fixing iPhone unable to complete data transfer using FoneGeek iOS System Recovery

-• Download FoneGeek iOS System Recovery and get it installed onto your Mac or Windows computer.
+• Download and install FoneGeek iOS System Recovery on your Mac or Windows computer.

 choose repair mode

-• If your device is recognized, FoneGeek will display the suitable firmware version for it.
-Click the Download button to start downloading the firmware that will repair the iOS device.
+• Once your device is recognized, FoneGeek will show the appropriate firmware version.
+Click "Download" to start downloading the firmware needed to repair your iOS device.

 download firmware